 Let’s consider this from the educator’s point of view, as well.
 Doesn’t the quality of a culture rely in part on a deep, dynamic interaction between those who are adults now, and those who will be soon?”

 And in that intersection sits education.

 This makes the concept of good work critical to consider not just in a unit essential question or a dry academic standard, but by evolving schools the same way so many progressive organizations seek to behave today: not as financial entrepreneurs, but social entrepreneurs.
-This happens not by standards and accountability, but substantively changing how we do business.
+This happens not by standards and accountability, but thinking differently about the purpose of school.

 Good work is a shared core of both school and social improvement.
 I’m not entirely sure what this means for education on a practical level, but I keep having the idea of diverse learning forms embedded in authentic local communities as a kind of first response.
 Without good work to greet them when they “finish school,” what exactly are they graduating to?

 The purpose of school, then, may begin with helping each student answer that question for themselves.